5 skills every sustainability manager needs and how to develop them

 3. Communication and collaboration

-Good working relationships are key to performance and productivity in all organisations and every role, but the ability to effectively communicate and collaborate with global stakeholders is particularly important for sustainability professionals.
+Good working relationships are key to performance and productivity in all organisations and every role, but the ability to effectively communicate and collaborate with global stakeholders is particularly important for sustainability leadership.

 Organisations need to engage customers, employees and other stakeholders in their sustainability strategies and environmental performance.
 And this requires leaders who can effectively communicate their company’s commitment to achieving such goals.